sap1ens/sap1ens-blog/source/about/index.markdown

 ## Life

 I love to travel, although not always have time for that.
-Currently [visited 8 countries](http://ru.igotoworld.com/en/visited-map/9924.htm) and adding more in 2016.
-I'm an occasional photographer, especially during my trips.
+Currently [visited 9 countries](http://ru.igotoworld.com/en/visited-map/9924.htm) and adding more in 2017.
+I'm an occasional [photographer](https://www.instagram.com/sap1ens/), especially during my trips.

 I also love cooking and enjoying great healthy food.
 I've been a vegetarian for a few years and I really appreciate my choice.